OswaldLabsOpenSource/oswaldlabs.com/README.md

 - [ ] Blog post ideas
    - [ ] Open Dyslexic results
    - [ ] A case for web accessibility plugins
+   - [ ] Translation with Netlify prerender for /nl URLs

 ## Development